FactorySimPy/FactorySimPy/docs/basic_components.md

 After generating an item, the source behaves as follows:

-1. If `blocking` is `True`, it pushes the item without checking whether the outgoing edge is full and waits for the outgoing edge to accept the item.
+1. If `blocking` is `True`, it waits with the processed item in a "BLOCKED_STATE" for the out edge to be available and pushes the item when output edge becomes available or has space.
 2. If `blocking` is `False`, it checks if there is space in the outgoing edge to accomodate the item.
-If the edge is full or unavailable, the item is discarded.
-It pushes the item only if there is space in the outgoing edge.
+If the edge is full or unavailable, the item is discarded and the count of discarded item is recorded.

 The source can be connected to multiple outgoing edges.
-To control how the next edge is selected for item transfer, the desired strategy can be specified using the `out_edge_selection` parameter.
-It can either be one of the methods available in the package (passed as a string) or a Python function or a generator function instance provided by the user.

-Various options available in the package for `out_edge_selection` include:

-- "RANDOM": Selects a random out edge.
-- "ROUND_ROBIN": Selects out edges in a round-robin manner.
-- "FIRST_AVAILABLE": Selects the first out edge that can accept an item.
+More details on the parameter `out_edge_selection` can be found [here](edge_selection_policy.md).

 User-provided function should return or yield an edge index.
 If the function depends on any of the node attributes, user can pass `None` to this parameter at the time of node creation and later initialize the parameter with the reference to the function.
 The source then waits for an amount of time determined using the parameter `inter_arrival_time` before attempting to generate the next item.